cnosdb/docs/docs/reference/sql.md

 [//]: # (    &#40;&#41;)
 [//]: # (&#41;)

 ROLLUP generates all grouping sets that are meaningful in this hierarchy.
-Whenever the value of column_1 changes，it will generate a subtotal line；
+Whenever the value of column_1 changes, it will generate a subtotal line;

 Therefore, we often use ROLLUP in reports to generate subtotals and totals.
 The order of columns in ROLLUP is very important.